Seeking ideas for different classroom desk arrangements to try?

 A presenter or teacher can stand in the center of the circle and maintain engagement with the entire class.

-The arrangement also allows students to work independently or in pairs.
+This arrangement also allows students to work independently or in pairs.

-The “one-by-one” arrangement includes a grid of equally spaced desks facing toward the front of the room.
+This “one-by-one” arrangement includes a grid of equally spaced desks facing toward the front of the room.

 While the one-by-one layout takes up more space and does not work well for group projects, it may minimize unwanted classroom behavior and disruptions.